 Always remember though, that gambling and trading is always longer term, and the profits, or return on any investment should be taken over a much longer timescale.
 I have learned that through a lot of experience, time and dedication when trying to devise systems that have some merit.

 It should be seen as an investment, and some months may not return a profit, but if a system can be devised that makes a low risk profit over a year, and the profits are reasonable for the time invested, then that, to me is a system that is worth while.

 Gamblers have been trying to find such a system since bookmaking began…

 - place betting strategy

-- win and place betting system
+- place betting system

-- place only betting
+- statergy of selecting a place only bets

 - place only betting systems

-- place betting
+- place betting system horse racing

-- horse racing place bet system
+- horse racing place system